-As a reliable partner of the local and regional authorities, ECRN is committed to strengthening the position of chemical regions in the EU decision-making process.
-By representing a network of regional authorities, ECRN is able to speak with a strong united voice and leverage the political support that it receives from its members.
-At the same time, the ECRN’ Secretariat based in Brussels has developed and maintains extended relations with the European Parliament, the European Commission and the European Committee of the Regions, as well as with Regional and National Representations.
+ECRN is committed to strengthening the position of the chemical regions in the EU decision-making process.
+As a network of regional authorities, ECRN speaks with a strong united voice and leverage the political support that it receives from its members.
+At the same time, the ECRN’ Secretariat has developed and maintains extended relations with the European Parliament, the European Commission and the European Committee of the Regions, as well as with Regional and National Representations.

-The framework conditions, in which the chemical industry operates, are more and more determined by European directives and regulations in the field of environment, chemicals, safety, competition, agriculture and energy policy.
-The European Chemical Regions Network takes a stand towards the proposals of the European Union that affect the growth, competitiveness and the sustainability of the chemical industry:
+As the socio-economic conditions, in which the chemical industry operates, are more and more determined by European directives and regulations, ECRN takes a stand when the EU legislation negatively affects the growth, competitiveness and sustainability of the chemical industry.

 ECRN feedblack on the Critical Raw Materials Act -Reshoring the Basic Chemical Production in Europe

 Ensuring a continuous basic chemical production is key for our strategic autonomy and essential for our critical infrastructures.
 Although the Covid-19 crisis and the recent invasion of Ukraine did not start the reshoring trend, they are indeed accelerating it.
 We look into the recent reshoring trend and analyse its possible positive impact on the EU and Regional level.
 Read More.

 Just Transition Platform - Working Group on Chemicals - ECRN contribution

 - As a core member, ECRN is actively participating in drafting the Scoping Paper.
 Therefore, the Network has put together a ECRN contribution - JTP WG Chemicals to present its inputs in a clear and structured manner not just to the other members of the Working Group, but also to the public and all the external stakeholders.
 Read More.

 ECRN vision on waste management & shipment